Duchy of Spoleto: Lombards

-The Lombards had invaded Italy in 568 AD and conquered much of it, establishing the Kingdom of the Lombards, which was divided among several dukes dependent on the King.
-The King himself had established his seat in Pavia in 572.
-In the following years they also conquered much of southern and central Italy, conquering the important hub of Spoleto, in what is now Umbria, in 570.
+The Lombards invaded northern Italy in 568 and began their conquest of the peninsula eventually establishing the Kingdom of the Lombards.
+Following the conquest of the north, the Lombards moved into central and southern Italy capturing the important hub of Spoleto in 570.
+In 572, the Lombards captured the northern city of Pavia after a siege of three years and established the first capital city of their new Kingdom.
+As time progressed, the captured territories were divided by the Lombard king among numerous dependent dukes.

 A decade of interregnum after the death of Alboin's successor (574), however, left the Lombard dukes (especially the southern ones) well settled in their new territories and quite independent of the Lombard kings at Pavia.
 By 575 or 576 Faroald had seized Nursia and Spoleto, establishing his duchy and sponsoring an Arian bishop.
 Within Spoleto, the Roman capitolium dedicated to Jupiter, Juno and Minerva had already been occupied by the bishop's cathedral (the see was founded in the 4th century) which incorporated the pagan structure (now the church of San Ansano).
 The Lombard dukes restored the fortifications of the high rocca, whose walls had been dismantled by Totila during the Gothic War.